arjunlimat/EbayAlert/README.md

 Executes the command sh -c "sleep 25 && python Alerts/phase2_scheduler.py" to wait for 25 seconds and then run the phase2_scheduler.py script inside the container.
 This configuration allows you to start the Django server first and then start the two schedulers with a delay of 20 and 25 seconds, respectively, after the Django server is up and running.
 This service handles below requirement
--New cheaper product is available for your search and -Your search results didn’t have price changes over the last 2 days, act now before prices change
+- New cheaper product is available for your search and
+- Your search results didn’t have price changes over the last 2 days, act now before prices change

 ### Unit test cases
 - created django unit test cases inside tests.py

+### Acknowledgements
+Django Documentation
+Django Schedule Documentation
+Mail Gun Documentation

 Feel free to modify and customize the README.md file according to your project's specific details, dependencies, and instructions.